crzhang94/odin-rock-paper-scissors/README.md

 -Javascript

 Things I learned:
--Better knowledge of Javascript and DOM basics
+-Better knowledge of Javascript and DOM elements
 -How to create github branches